 While completing the installation the setup also provides you login information for your phpMyAdmin; “After Installing Wampserver the default username is “root” without quotes and there is no password, which means you must leave the Password box empty to login into the phpMyAdmin.

 Step 5: Check the Wamp Server Apache

-To ensure whether our Apache web server is up and running on our Windows 11 click on Localhost.
+To ensure that our Apache web server is up and running on our Windows 11 click on Localhost.

 When you click on Localhost a tab will open with a page showing all server configurations in your browser.
 For reference see the screenshot.

 Step 6: Other important Wamp server tools and settings

 If you right-click on the same WAMP server icon that resides in your system tray, it will open several other options such as About, Refresh, Help, language, WAMP settings, Tool, and Exit.
 In case you want to change the software language you can choose your local language from the language option.

 If you want to know which port is using which service of the WAMP server or some other information, you just need to go tools: